 This course involves the student in exploration of some of the basic topics in experimental approaches to social psychology, such as cognitive and motivational perspectives on social phenomena, the role of affect and emotion in social action and current uses of the concept of self.
 Issues explored in this context include self-affirmation processes, regulation of social action and the relationship between affect, cognition and action.
 Research activities and analyses integrated into coursework.
-Prerequisite: PSY 100 or SPM 100 and PSY 230 or BIO 210, or permission.
-Offered every Spring.
+Prerequisite: PSY 100 or SPM 100.
+Corequisite: PSY 300/230 or BIO 210.
+Knowles 310.
+Conditioning and Learning.

-Knowles

-310. Conditioning and Learning.

 An introduction to the process by which human and animal behavior changes as a function of experience.
 Examines basic mechanisms for learning (including habituation, sensitization and classical and operant conditioning) and explores the scientific and practical application of these mechanisms to explain and predict behavior.
 Discusses the extent to which learning mechanisms are consistent across species and how the physiology, natural environment and social systems of individual species interact with basic learning processes to produce different behavioral outcomes.
-Prerequisite: PSY 100 or BIO 110.
-Offered every Fall.
+Prerequisite: PSY 100 or SPM 100.
+Corequisite: PSY 300/230 or BIO 210.
 Same as BFB 310.
 Lacy 311.
 Origins of Moral Thought.

 Moral values define us, unite us, and give meaning to our lives.
 How have we come to hold our particular moral convictions?
 We will examine this question on three different timescales: millennia (human evolution), centuries (cultural dynamics), and years (child development).
 Students will evaluate and synthesize insights from psychology, philosophy, biology, anthropology, economics, and history in order to understand the manifold origins of moral beliefs and behaviors, thus challenging existing values and cultivating improved abilities to create a better future.
-Prerequisite: PSY 100 or SPM 100 or placement.
-Corequisite: PSY 230.

-Rottmar

-312. Embodied Cognition.
-(NSP)

-In this course we will study intelligence by focusing on perception and action in the environment.
-To this end, we will focus on ecological psychology, robotics, artificial neural networks and simulated evolution.
-Although students will be expected to build simple robots and work with computer models, no background knowledge of engineering or computing will be assumed.
-(Knowledge of programming is not required.)
-Prerequisite: PSY 100 or SPM 100, or a prior philosophy course.
-Cuffari

-315. Cross-Cultural Psychology.
-(WP)

-Cross-Cultural Psychology serves as an introduction to the relationships among cultural processes, human consciousness, human health and human development.
 Prerequisite: PSY 100 or SPM 100.
-Same as AFS 315.

-Penn, Shin

-317. Health Psychology.
+Corequisite: PSY 300/230 or BIO 210.
+Rottman

+DEVELOPING RESEARCH SKILLS

+300. Design and Statistics.